argoproj/argo-cd/docs/user-guide/commands/argocd_proj_role_remove-policy.md

 ### Options

 ```
   -a, --action string                  Action to grant/deny permission on (e.g. get, create, list, update, delete)
   -h, --help                           help for remove-policy
   -o, --object string                  Object within the project to grant/deny access.
 Use '*' for a wildcard.
 Will want access to '<project>/<object>'
   -p, --permission string              Whether to allow or deny access to object with the action.
 This can only be 'allow' or 'deny' (default "allow")
+      --redis-ha-haproxy-name string   Redis HA HAProxy name (default "argocd-redis-ha-haproxy")
+      --redis-name string              Redis name (default "argocd-redis")
+      --repo-server-name string        Repo server name (default "argocd-repo-server")
+      --server-name string             Server name (default "argocd-server")
 ```

 ### Options inherited from parent commands